What’s better… a salt water pool or a chlorinated pool?

 After a swim in a new salt water pool, most people could easily be convinced that a salt pool system is the way to go.

 Any salt-rich environment is going to be hard on components.
-(Hang tight… there’s good news at the end of this post!)
+There’s no doubt about it, salt speeds up wear & tear.
+(But hang tight — there is some good news at the end of this post!)

 Back to your 3-year-old salt pool system…

 In that first 3 years, you will likely be faced with several issues: